-It's very heartening to see the MIT community mobilizing to respond to our neighbors affected by the various natural disasters that have occurred in the past month.
-Many individuals and departments have reached out to us, and we are inspired by your concern and efforts.
+It's very heartening to see the MIT community mobilizing to respond whenever our neighbors affected by various natural disasters.
+Many individuals and departments reach out to us, and we are always inspired by your concern and efforts.

-Our primary advice to those wishing to support relief efforts is to make monetary donations directly to reputable organizations that are working directly in Houston, Florida, Puerto Rico and other impacted communities.
+Our primary advice to those wishing to support relief efforts is to make monetary donations directly to reputable organizations that are working directly in impacted communities.
 These organizations are best positioned to assess the needs of those affected and direct resources to meet those needs.

 Centers like ours have learned difficult lessons about intervening to support victims of disasters like Hurricane Katrina and Superstorm Sandy.
 With previous disasters, well-meaning people often donated items to relief efforts before it was clear what was actually needed.
 These items frequently didn't meet the most urgent needs, required precious time from response staff already stretched thin, or diverted scarce resources toward shipping or travel expenses.
 Colleagues in affected areas are urging people not to donate items yet, unless they are to reputable organizations specifically requesting the items.
 They are also asking potential volunteers to refrain from travelling to these sites until the frameworks are in place to most effectively and efficiently use volunteers.

 While we’ve previously shared some recommendations for people who want to contribute to relief efforts generally, we recognize that the needs and abilities of individuals from affected communities are significantly different.

 For students from affected areas, we offer several additional suggestions: